Montana Fishing Reports

 Lower Madison - Very Good

 The Lower has been outstanding on good days and good enough on slow days.
-This is always a good winter choice as long
+This is always a good early spring choice as

-as the wind isn't blowing too hard.
-Severe cold snaps can also cause the river to slush up and then fishing is almost
+long as the wind isn't blowing too hard.
+Severe cold snaps can also cause the river to slush up but the weather has still been

 Gallatin - Very Good

 The Gallatin is low and gin clear right now.
-The fish are starting to stack up in the slower slicks and runs with some depth and
+The fish are stacked up in the slower slicks and runs with some depth and slow to

-slow to medium speed currents.
-Nymphing has been most productive most of the day with smaller baetis patterns offering the
+medium speed currents.
+Nymphing has been most productive most of the day with smaller baetis patterns offering the most

-The Boulder is low and very clear right now.
-Fishing is still good but requires a stealthier approach and a decent cast to get to
+The Boulder is ultra low and very clear right now.
+Fishing is still good but requires a stealthier approach and a decent cast to

-fish before they see you.
-Nymphing smaller patterns can be productive but ice will become a persistent problem in the near
+get to fish before they see you.
+Nymphing smaller patterns can be productive.
+The Boulder is mostly a north facing drainage

 East Gallatin - Good

-The East fishes more like a spring creek than a freestone stream in the winter months.
-The numerous spring creeks and
+The East fishes more like a spring creek than a freestone stream in the early spring.
+The numerous spring creeks and springs

-springs that feed the river in the lower valley keep ice shelves at bay and this is a decent winter fishery for locals.
+that feed the river in the lower valley keep ice shelves at bay and this is a decent early spring fishery for locals.
 Definitely

 focus on the bigger and deeper runs that will be holding all of the fish.
 Nymphing is usually the best option but slow stripping a